 2. Create A Fabulous Look

-Look yourself in the mirror and remind yourself how awesome and sexy you are.
+Look in the mirror and remind yourself how awesome and sexy you are.
 I want to tell you something you might not have a girlfriend.
 Maybe you haven’t found love.
 You’re so sexy.
 Just remember that and move on from your crush.

 You have to remember that you’re hot and deserve to be wanted.
 If someone doesn’t want you back the way you want them, that’s bull crap and missing out.
 There’s someone else that’s going to be dying to get your attention.
 So sometimes have to get a little ego boost.
 It’s good for the soul, mind, and spirits.